DataDog/hiring-engineers/answers.md

 ### Required
 * Docker;
-* Python 3, python3-setuptools, easy_install3, pip-3
+* Python 3, python3-setuptools, easy_install3, pip-3;
 * Python Datadog Agent package;
-* Python Flask package
+* Python Flask package.

 ### Optional
 * Git;
-*

 ### Datadog trial
 Open the browser to the Datadog site and click on the "Free trial" button, at the following link: